aazaff/startLearn.R/README.md

 	[1] FALSE

 So, fair warning, be careful as to whether you are using vectors, matrices, or arrays.

-#### ASIDE 2: To define arguments or not to define arguments
-By the way, you may have noticed that I did not specify the arguments "data=" or "dim=" in the above example of the array( ) function.
-In fact, you may have noticed that for several of the fuctions I have presented thus far that sometimes I defined arguments and sometimes I did not.
-That is because R is "**smart**" and knows what I meant so long as I put each argument in the **correct order**.

-	# This will give me 4-dimensional array, all with the number 4
-	> q<-array(4,c(1,2,3,4))

-	# This will give me a 1-dimensional array with the numbers 1,2,3, and 4.
-	> z<-array(c(1,2,3,4),4)

-	# Very different!
-Therefore, you should always define the arguments unless if you KNOW the default order.
-	# If you ever want to know the arguments for a function, you can open its help page using "?".
-	> ?array
-	> ?sqrt

 ## Data Types
 What if we want to store something other than a number?
 There are a variety of data **types** in R, but there are only a few that you really need to know.
 Let's begin with the three most basic types.